 Bereavement in the workplace can be challenging to manage: employees may need to take time off unexpectedly; find their performance is impacted, or be temporarily unable to perform certain roles.
 However a compassionate and supportive approach demonstrates that the organisation values its employees, helps build commitment, reduce sickness absence and retain the workforce.

-Cruse worked with ACAS to develop “Managing Bereavement in the Workplace – a good practise guide” to help employers manage this difficult situation through appropriate and sensitive discussions with their employee; both in the immediate aftermath of bereavement and in the longer term.
-Based on this guide, we offer workshops to support Human Resources teams and anyone one with responsibility of managing people or teams.
+Cruse worked with ACAS to develop "Managing Bereavement in the Workplace – a good practice guide" to help employers manage this difficult situation through appropriate and sensitive discussions with their employee; both in the immediate aftermath of bereavement and in the longer term.
+Based on this guide, we offer workshops to support Human Resources teams and anyone one with responsibility for managing people or teams.

 After the workshop participants will:

 - Have an overview of the grieving process and begin to identify ways to support employees when bereavement occurs